sytnikov/image-gallery/README.md

 ## Getting Started

+1. Create .env.local file in the root folder and add your own PEXELS_API_KEY

-Run the development server:
+2. Run the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result in the development mode.
+3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result in the development mode.

 ## Usage